-DataCite maintains a support site to help the DataCite community understand and use our services.
-All of DataCite’s support content is on readme.io platform. readme.io fully complies with current privacy regulations.
+DataCite maintains a support site to help the DataCite community understand and use our services, https://support.datacite.org/.
+All of DataCite’s support content is on the readme.io platform. readme.io fully complies with current privacy regulations.

 9. DataCite’s Metadata and Identifiers

 If you send a message to our Help Desk a “ticket” along with your email will be logged in our ticketing system, Frontapp.
-DataCite will not use contact information to resolve questions and any details provided during a support conversation are kept private.
-From time to time DataCite will add your email to an appropriate mailing list for additional information.
-Individuals may remove themselves from mailings by following the unsubscribe link provided in every DataCite email.
+DataCite will only use contact information to resolve questions and any details provided during a support conversation are kept private.
 Frontapp fully complies with current privacy regulations.

 DataCite may, with the visitors´ prior consent, collect statistics about the behavior of visitors to its website.
 For instance, DataCite may monitor the most popular pages, support articles, and blog posts on the sites.
 DataCite may display this information publicly or provide it to others.
 However, DataCite does not disclose personal data other than described in the Protection of Information section below.

-Legal basis for processing personal data for statistic purpose is Art.
+Legal basis for processing personal data for statistical purposes is Art.
 6 No. 1 lit. a GPDR.